 The Post-9/11 GI Bill® is an education benefit program for those who served on active duty after September 10, 2001.
 The program offers benefits to Service members and Veterans.
 It also enables Service members (officer or enlisted, Active Duty or Selected Reserve) to transfer benefits to a spouse or child.

-When you apply for benefits, you may also receive vocational rehabilitation and employment services to help with job training, employment accommodations, resume development, and job seeking skills coaching.
+When you apply for benefits, you may also receive veteran readiness and employment services to help with job training, employment accommodations, resume development, and job seeking skills coaching.

 Learn More About Education and Training Benefits